whalito/Security-Assessment/README.md

 (ACL's for System, Local Administrators, and TrustedInstaller is being ignored)
 ### SecurityAssessment.ps1
-	Invoke-WindowsWMI	-  Run PowerShell script on multiple hosts simultaneously with WMI Invoke-WindowsPS	-  Run PowerShell script on multiple hosts simultaneously with PSRemote Invoke-Linux		-  Run Bash script on multiple hosts simultaneously with Posh-SSH Invoke-NetEnum		-  C# scripts from pingcastle (thx vletoux) Invoke-DomainEnum	-  Runs simple checks on the domain
+	Invoke-LinuxSSH		-  Run Bash script on multiple hosts simultaneously with Posh-SSH Invoke-WindowsWMI	-  Run PowerShell script on multiple hosts simultaneously with WMI Invoke-WindowsPS	-  Run PowerShell script on multiple hosts simultaneously with PSRemote Invoke-NetEnum		-  C# scripts from pingcastle (thx vletoux) Invoke-DomainEnum	-  Runs simple checks on the domain
 * Domain and Forest Trust